Spyware may refer to any of the following:

-1. Spyware or snoopware is a term used to describe a software program that is intentionally installed on a computer by to monitor what other users of the same computer are doing.
+1. Spyware or snoopware is a term used to describe a software program that is intentionally installed on a computer.
+Spyware is used to monitor what other users of the same computer are doing.

 2. Spyware is a term used to describe a program designed to gather information about a user's activity secretly.
 Spyware programs are often used to track users' habits to target them with advertisements better.
 Spyware is usually installed on a user's machine without their knowledge when a link is followed (intentionally or unintentionally) which redirects the user to a malicious website.

 Protecting a computer from spyware